david-rockwood/fimpad/README.md

 ```
 https://huggingface.co/bartowski/Qwen_Qwen3-Next-80B-A3B-Instruct-GGUF/tree/main
 ```
-The IQ 2 M quantization level of Qwen 3 Next 80B A3B Instruct is surprisingly good, worth a try if you using a computer that can't handle this model at Q 4.
+The IQ 2 M quantization level of Qwen 3 Next 80B A3B Instruct is surprisingly good, worth a try if you are using a computer that can't handle this model at Q 4.

 ---